LeopoldM/LeopoldM.github.io/_pages/about.md

 - Consumer choice and redistributive policy,
 - Investment decisions,
-- Long-run mechanisms to ensure reliable electricity supply.
+- Long-run mechanisms to ensure reliable supply.

 I received my Ph.D. in Economics from the University of Paris Dauphine-PSL in 2024.

 See the latest version of my CV [here](https://LeopoldM.github.io/public/cv.pdf).

-You can find my works [here](https://leopoldmonjoie.com/publications/)
+You can find my works [here](https://leopoldmonjoie.com/publications/).

    <!--more-->